ayonli/open-channel/README.md

 3. Automatically switch the best protocol to transmit, on Unit, it uses domain socket, on Windows, it uses named pipe by default and changed to net port when in cluster mode.
-4. If the IPC server is down, the program will automatically reship a new one and keep communications continue.
+4. Automatically reconnect and resend messages if the connection is lost, always keep communications ongoing.
 5. Sending messages even before the connection established, they will be queued and sent once connection is ready.